autodiff/autodiff/docs/website/index.md

 techniques to enable automatic computation of derivatives in an efficient, easy, and intuitive way.

-We welcome you to use {{autodiff}} and recommend us any improvements you think it is necessary.
+We welcome you to use {{autodiff}} and recommend to us any improvements you think are necessary.
 You may want to do so by chatting with us on our [Gitter Community Channel][gitter] and/or by making proposals by creating a [GitHub issue][issues].